-Negative: A Negative result is indicated by two (2) colored bands, one in the control region (C) and one in the test region (T).
-This result indicates a Methadone level that is below the detection sensitivity of 300 ng/ml.
+Negative - A negative result is indicated when two (2) colored bands appear, one the Control Region (C) and one in the Test Region (T).
+This result indicates a Methadone level that is below the detection sensitivity of 300 ng/mL.

-Positive: A Positive result is indicated when only one (1) colored band appears in the Control Region (C) and no band appears in the Test Region (T).
-This result indicates a Methadone level that is at or above the detection sensitivity of 300 ng/ml.
+Positive - A positive result is indicated when only one (1) colored band appears in Control Region (C) and no band appears in the Test Region (T).
+This result indicates a Methadone level that is at or above the detection sensitivity of 300 ng/mL.

-Invalid: A test must be considered invalid if no bands appear or if a band appears in the test region without a control band.
-The presence of a control band is necessary to confirm assay performance.
+Invalid - A test must be considered invalid if no bands appear or if a band appears the Test Region without a Control Band.
+The presence of a Control Band is necessary to confirm assay performance.